grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 So the general rule is: make interfaces real abstractions by abstracting away the implementation details from them.
 Only then are you free to create different implementations of the interface that are not constrained by dependencies they do not want or need.

-TODO

 ### Protocols

 You already know that objects are connected (composed) together and communicate through interfaces, just as in IP network.
 There is another similarity though, that's as important as this one.
 It's *protocols*.
+In this section, we will look at protocols between objects and their place on our design approach.

 #### Protocols exist

 I do not want to introduce any scientific definition, so let's just establish an understanding that protocols are sets of rules about how objects communicate with each other.
 Really?
 Are there any rules?
-Is it not enough the the objects can be composed together through interfaces?
-Well, not, it's not enough and let me give you a quick example.
+Is it not enough the the objects can be composed together through interfaces, as I explained in previous sections?
+Well, no, it's not enough and let me give you a quick example.

-Let us imagine a class `Sender` that uses `Recipient` like this:
+Let us imagine a class `Sender` that, in one of its methods, asks `Recipient` (let's assume `Recipient` is an interface) for status code extracted from some kind of response and makes a decision based on that code whether or not to notify an observer about an error:

 {lang="csharp"}
 ~~~